splunk/public-o11y-docs/alerts-detectors-notifications/mute-notifications.rst

       :width: 90%
       :alt: Configure a muting rule

 #.
-Use :guilabel:`Add property` to add (or modify) one or more properties for which you want to mute notifications.
+Use :guilabel:`Add property` to add or modify one or more properties for which you want to mute notifications.
 If using groups, you can also type :strong:`sf_tags` to find a list of tags.
 When you add more than one property, the muting rule interprets the properties using the AND logical operator.
 #.
+Include a :guilabel:`Reason` for the muting rule.
+The text you enter in this field is displayed when you hover over a rule in the :guilabel:`Muting Rules` tab, and can help others understand why alerts are being muted.
+#.
 Specify the :guilabel:`Schedule` during which notifications are muted (muting period) using the predefined periods or by creating a custom period.
 You can also mute indefinitely.
 #.
-Include a :guilabel:`Reason` for the muting rule.
-The text you enter in this field is displayed when you hover over a rule in the :guilabel:`Muting Rules` tab, and can help others understand why alerts are being muted.
+(Optional) If the rule follows a schedule, you can set a recurrence period for the muting rule.
+A scheduled muting rule can repeat on a daily or weekly basis.
+Select :menuselection:`Custom` to set a custom recurrence period.
 #.
 Select whether you want to clear any existing alerts that match the conditions you have set.
 If you're muting certain alerts to address a known problem, you might want to clear existing alerts so you are starting from a clean slate.
-Clearing these alerts also notifies downstream systems, such as VictorOps, OpsGenie, and PagerDuty.
+Clearing these alerts also notifies downstream systems, such as Splunk On-Call, OpsGenie, and PagerDuty.
 #.
 Select whether you want to receive notifications for alerts that are still active when the muting period ends.
 #.
 Select :guilabel:`Next` to view a summary of the muting conditions.
 If you want to turn on the muting rule, select :guilabel:`Save`.
 It can take up to a minute before a new muting rule goes into effect.